 Naksuanan with Eleven Rings, a maheti

-Naksuanan has been a wholesaler, an arms dealer, and a jewel merchant, and spent a few years as an item seller at the Inn of Silver Leaves.
-When he traveled with Kawunei and Vish to the legendary alchemist Urume, he elected to become Urume’s herald.
+A mediocre alchemist and excellent salesmen, Naksuanan runs an item shop at the Inn of Silver Leaves.
 His intricate houka suit, necessary since the King of the Maklaks dissolved the skin of every maheti after they betrayed him, can replace physical pain with a gentle narcotic haze controllable through dials on his wrist, but unlike many of his fellows, Naksuanan keeps it dialed down to maintain his keen wits.

 Ezheis Ai-Nacova, the Blue Knight, a human

-Once an honored bogatyr of the Water Phoenix King, one of the elite warriors of the godly human kingdom of Hadrakah, Lord Ezheis lost everything when the war ended.
+Once an honored bogatyr of the Water Phoenix King, one of the elite warriors of the godly human kingdom of Hadrakah, Lord Ezheis lost everything when his master died.
 Reduced to banditry, he soon gathered a company of former Hadrakahn soldiers around him.
-Maresh killed the Blue Knight with the Boreal Scepter when the Blue Knight split with Lord Kebra and attacked the Inn of Silver Leaves.

 Prince-Elector Thrale Turbala of Nammathar, a human

 Forced to live under his warrior father’s shadow, Prince Thrale was imprisoned during much of the war, and when he emerged he was a changed and broken man.
-An unstable, violent ruler, Thrale spent several years hamstringing Nammathar’s parliament, accusing them of Hadrakahn sympathies and liquidating their wealth, using that money to create a personal guard.
-Vish killed Thrale when he imprisoned Princess Ismene and an unstable coalition government has replaced his insane rule.
+An unstable, violent ruler, Thrale hates the presence of the Inn of Silver Leaves on his border.